sanskrit/sanskrit.github.io/content/projects/data/genetic/v1-gotra-haplogroup/_index.md

 ## Collaborators
 - ShrI [Vagheesh Narasimhan](https://www.vagheesh.com/), a leading population genetisist at UT Austin has shown interest in analysing the data when available.

+## FAQ
+- Does providing haplogroup suffice?
+Why raw data?
+  - Haplogroup assignments may not be fine-grained enough.
+  - Skipping Y chromosome Raw data not seem to guarantee significantly more privacy relative to just the haplogroup.
+  - If very paranoid, can still provide just haplogroup data.

 ## Contact
 - Contact details: firstname.lastname ATT gmail.com where ([firstName] = vishvas, [lastName] = vasuki)